jchung2020/quantum-advantage-tracker.github.io/data/observable-estimations/circuit-models/floquet_mixed_field_ising/README.md

 From the results shown below, neither classical method achieves convincing convergence despite the substantial computational resources employed.
 PEPS-BP remains reliable only up to $N_c\sim 12$, beyond which convergence is lost both relative to the quantum data and across the different bond dimensions.
 Likewise, SPP simulations do not agree with each other or with the quantum data beyond $7$ Floquet cycles.
 For example, for the magnetization observable, the $(W,\varepsilon_0)=(11,10^{-11})$ and $(20,10^{-9})$ runs consume comparably extensive resources, tracking a peak of $\sim 1.4\times10^{12}$ and $\sim 7\times10^{11}$ Pauli paths, respectively, yet still diverge from one another.
 The $(W,\varepsilon_0)=(11,10^{-11})$ curve tends to overestimate the quantum data, most visibly near cycle $15$, and both curves are phase-shifted relative to the quantum data, showing a peak where the quantum results show a dip instead, altogether indicating that any apparent agreement with the quantum data is incidental rather than systematic.
+The classical methods face a similar, and even more severe, difficulty at the late time steps, as shown in the table below (26, 29 and 30 cycles).

 **Note:** The faded dashed lines correspond to SPP (ORQA) results obtained with larger truncation thresholds ($\epsilon_0$) and smaller maximum Pauli weights ($W$), while the faded solid lines correspond to PEPS-BP results with smaller bond dimensions (BD).